 For more information, please contact Maria Simonetti, Director, Community Health Education & Outreach, email@example.com

 Just as the NWH President’s Council meets periodically with NWH President & CEO, Joel Seligman, to help identify needs in the community, the President’s Junior Leadership Council works to promote health and wellness among youth.

 The President’s Junior Leadership Council (PJLC) is committed to improving the health, safety and well-being of adolescents and young adults in Northern Westchester.
 Council members are liaisons between the hospital and their schools and serve as ambassadors to the community conducting outreach, prevention and wellness programs.
 Students are empowered to develop projects that are meaningful to them.
 These projects allow them to work collaboratively to design and produce original programs and materials.

 This select group of teens also has the opportunity to meet and interact with hospital personnel, explore career opportunities in health and medicine, and gain skills to help prepare them for the challenges and responsibilities they will face as college students and beyond.

 The PJLC accepts applications from students attending a high school in northern Westchester County during an annual enrollment period.
-We are now accepting applications to the NWH President's Junior Leadership Council.
+Please check back in September 2017 for information about applying to the Council.